allanwhite/contentful-mc-uploader/content/in-echo/blog/_batch/154-planning-for-innovation-in-2016/blogarticle.md

 ---
-Title: Planning for Innovation in 2016
+Title: "Planning for Innovation in 2016"
-SeoTitle: Planning for Innovation in 2016
+SeoTitle: "Planning for Innovation in 2016"
 Author: mohan
 Fullname: Mohan Balachandran
 Date: 09/17/2015